 4. Roanoke River Greenway | Roanoke

 Families and biking newbies can ride the slow pace of the Roanoke River Greenway, a beautiful stretch of paved trail that parallels the Roanoke River and loops in and around municipal parks.
-Multiple parking areas and even bike rental companies, such as Roanoke Mountain Adventures and UnderDog Bikes, make this an easy Blue Ridge Day of fresh air.
+Multiple parking areas and even bike rental companies, such as Roanoke Mountain Adventures, make this an easy Blue Ridge Day of fresh air.

 5. Tinker Creek Greenway | Roanoke

 The Tinker Creek Greenway is short and starts at Fallon Park before reaching the Roanoke River.
 Care to stretch this leg?
 Connect with the Roanoke River Greenway and ride on!

 A gravel trail, the Hanging Rock Battlefield Trail is an easy out-and-back that include interpretive signage regarding the Civil War history of the Battle of Hanging Rock.
 Be sure to see the Battle of Hanging Rock monument as well.

 Four miles of trails are available at Claytor Lake State Park.
 They’re easy and wonderfully family friendly, looping from campground to campground and offering views of Claytor Lake.